 Executive Assistant to the Chief

 The Chief’s Executive Assistant is responsible for all of the UNTPD Human Resource files, which includes ensuring that all “on-boarding” requirements and training are met for each employee.
-In addition, the Executive Assistant not only supports the Chief, but the Captains over Operations and Administration.
+In addition, the Executive Assistant not only supports the Chief, but the Assistant Chiefs over Operations and Support Services.
 This position handles all of the Command Staff’s travel arrangements, plus the Chief’s calendar and all meeting requests.
 The Executive Assistant makes sure that all records and documents for each UNTPD employee is kept up to date.
 The Chief relies on the Executive Assistant for many special projects, as well.

 Public Safety Officer